1thechosen/godinandi/README.md

 - 🔭 I’m currently working on on [PT.
 International Chemical Industry](https://www.abc-battery.com/) as **IT Developer**.

-- 🌱 I’m currently studying for master's degree of Information Technology at [Bina Nusantara University](https://binus.ac.id/).
+- 🌱 I graduated from [Bina Nusantara University](https://binus.ac.id/) in 2023 with master degree of computer science.

 </br>